iluwatar/java-design-patterns/README.md

 # License

-This project is licensed under the terms of the MIT license.
+These projects are licensed under the terms of the MIT license.

 # Contributors